George Kontos: Professional career

+New York Yankees

-Minor Leagues
+Minor leagues

-Kontos signed with the Yankees after his college career and played for the Staten Island Yankees of the Class A-Short Season New York–Penn League in 2006, winning the league championship.
+Kontos signed with the Yankees after his college career and played for the Staten Island Yankees of the Low-A New York–Penn League in 2006, winning the league championship.
 With a 7–3 win–loss record, 2.64 ERA, and 82 strikeouts in 78 innings pitched, Baseball America named Kontos a Short-Season All-Star.
-He pitched for the Tampa Yankees of the Class A-Advanced Florida State League in 2007 and the Trenton Thunder of the Class AA Eastern League in 2008.
-After starting the 2009 season with Trenton, he was promoted to the Scranton/Wilkes-Barre Yankees of the Class AAA International League.
+He pitched for the Tampa Yankees of the High-A Florida State League in 2007 and the Trenton Thunder of the Double-A Eastern League in 2008.
+After starting the 2009 season with Trenton, he was promoted to the Scranton/Wilkes-Barre Yankees of the Triple-A International League.

 After experiencing tightness in his pitching arm in June 2009, Kontos went on the disabled list in what he thought was a precautionary measure.
 Magnetic resonance imaging diagnosed a torn ulnar collateral ligament in his elbow, which required Tommy John surgery, forcing him to miss the rest of the season.
 Returning to action in 2010 after a ten-month recovery, Kontos shifted into a relief pitcher.
 That season, he pitched for Tampa, Trenton, and Scranton/Wilkes-Barre.
 After the 2010 season, the Yankees opted not to protect Kontos on their 40-man roster.
 Consequently, he was selected by the San Diego Padres from the Yankees in the Rule 5 draft that offseason.
 After making three appearances for the Padres during spring training in 2011, he was returned to the Yankees prior to the regular season.

 Kontos began his 2011 minor league season with Scranton/Wilkes-Barre, where he pitched to a 4–4 win–loss record and a 2.64 ERA in 40 appearances.

-New York Yankees (2011)
+Major leagues

 Kontos made his major league debut on September 10, 2011 against the Los Angeles Angels of Anaheim.
 Appearing in seven games for the Yankees, Kontos pitched to a 3.00 ERA in six innings, while striking out six batters.
 Kontos was also part of the Yankees postseason roster until the Yankees lost to the Detroit Tigers in the 2011 ALDS.